Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Abstract

 \section{Abstract}

-Crystal Structure Prediction (CSP) remains a fundamental challenge with significant implications for the development of new materials and the advancement of various scientific disciplines.
-Recent developments have shown that generative models, particularly diffusion models, hold great promise for CSP.
-However, traditional graph-based representations, where atomic bonds are modeled as pairwise graph edges, fail to fully capture the intricate high-order interactions essential for accurately representing crystal structures.
-In this work, we propose a novel approach that utilizes hypergraphs to represent crystal structures, providing a more expressive abstraction for modeling multi-way atomic interactions.
-By adopting hypergraphs, we can effectively capture complex high-order relationships and symmetries, such as permutation and periodic translation invariance, which are crucial for characterizing crystal structures.
-In this work, we propose the \textbf{E}quivariant \textbf{H}ypergraph \textbf{Diff}usion Model (\textbf{EH-Diff}), a generative model designed to take advantage of the symmetry-preserving properties of hypergraphs.
-EH-Diff exploits these features to offer an efficient and accurate method for predicting crystal structures with a strong theoretical justification to preserve invariance properties.
-Empirically, we conduct extensive experiments on four benchmark datasets, and the results demonstrate that EH-Diff outperforms state-of-the-art CSP methods with only one sample.
+Crystal Structure Prediction (CSP) remains a fundamental challenge with significant implications for materials discovery and the advancement of various scientific disciplines.
+Recent advances have demonstrated that generative models, particularly diffusion models, are especially promising for CSP.
+However, traditional graph-based representations, where atomic bonds are modeled as pairwise graph edges, fail to capture the intricate high-order interactions essential for accurately describing crystal structures.
+To address this limitation, we propose leveraging hypergraphs to represent crystal structures, enabling more expressive modeling of multi-way atomic interactions.
+Hypergraphs naturally encode complex high-order relationships and respect key symmetries---such as permutation and periodic translation invariance---that are crucial for characterizing crystalline materials.
+Building on this representation, we propose the \textbf{E}quivariant \textbf{H}ypergraph \textbf{Diff}usion Model (\textbf{EH-Diff}), a generative framework designed to exploit the symmetry-preserving properties of hypergraphs.
+EH-Diff provides an efficient and accurate method for predicting crystal structures, with rigorous theoretical guarantees on invariance preservation.
+Empirically, we conduct extensive experiments on four benchmark datasets, and the results demonstrate that EH-Diff outperforms state-of-the-art CSP methods even with a single diffusion sample.